 |Further Reading:||Introduction to High Energy Physics - Donald H. Perkins|

-Click on the link to see the handout and supplementary material for that unit on the screen.
+Click on the link to see the booklet and supplementary material for that unit on the screen.
 For PDF versions of handouts (more suitable for printing), use the list below the syllabus.
 The PowerPoints displayed in lectures are here.

 PDF versions of handouts: